digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Fixed FMI-2-VDM's toVDM() method to return a String rather than print to stdout
 * Look into an Overture bug of Leo's that gets an incorrect warning for expressions like post_func[type].

+#### Casper Thule
+* Case study with Ken Pierce and Sam Hall on Digital Twin 3-joint robot arm.
+* Working on release 1 of Maestro2
+* Initiating proof of Mabl spec (termination)
+* Implementing CI and deployment for FMI2/3 VDM-SL models
+* Identified VDM2C issue - I am not continuing on this.
+What is the plan here?
+I think it is a pity to give up on this, as vdm2c creates MUCH better FMUs than overture toolwrapper and makes it possible to run it on microcontroller

 ## Sub-projects status